awsdocs/aws-transfer-user-guide/doc_source/troubleshooting.md

 **Cause**

-Your IAM user's policy does not have permission to access the encrypted bucket\.
+The policy for your IAM user does not have permission to access the encrypted bucket\.

  **Solution**